Linguistics: Historical linguistics

 In historical work, the uniformitarian principle is generally the underlying working hypothesis, occasionally also clearly expressed.
 The principle was expressed early by William Dwight Whitney, who considered it imperative, a "must", of historical linguistics to "look to find the same principle operative also in the very outset of that [language] history."

 The above approach of comparativism in linguistics is now, however, only a small part of the much broader discipline called historical linguistics.
 The comparative study of specific Indo-European languages is considered a highly specialized field today, while comparative research is carried out over the subsequent internal developments in a language: in particular, over the development of modern standard varieties of languages, and over the development of a language from its standardized form to its varieties.

 For instance, some scholars also tried to establish super-families, linking, for example, Indo-European, Uralic, and other language families to a hypothetical Nostratic language group.
-While these attempts are still not widely accepted as credible methods, they provide necessary information to establish relatedness in language change.
-This is generally hard to find for events long ago, due to the occurrence of chance word resemblances and variations between language groups.
+These attempts are still not widely accepted as credible methods.
 A limit of around 10,000 years is often assumed for the functional purpose of conducting research.
 It is also hard to date various proto-languages.
 Even though several methods are available, these languages can be dated only approximately.

 In modern historical linguistics, we examine how languages change over time, focusing on the relationships between dialects within a specific period.
 This includes studying morphological, syntactical, and phonetic shifts.
 Connections between dialects in the past and present are also explored.